Relative compactified Jacobians of linear systems on Enriques surfaces: Preliminaries

+be the moduli space of $H$-semistable sheaves on $X$ with Mukai vector $v$.
+Let $F$ be a sheaf with $v(F)=v$ and let $\mc H_{c_1(v)}$ be the Hilbert scheme parametrizing subschemes with cohomology class equal to $\supp(F)$.
+Since the Fitting support behaves well in families, we can define the Le Potier \cite{LePotier} or support morphism

-Following \cite{LePotier}, we consider the natural map \be \rho \colon M \to |D| \ee which sends a sheaf to the class of its support.
-The fiber $M_t$ of $\rho$ over a curve $[D_t]$ in $|D|$ is the Simpson moduli space of degree $d=\chi-2h-2$ pure sheaves on $D_t$ that are stable with respect to ${\mc O}_{D_t}(H_{|D_t})$.
-In particular, over the locus of nodal curves the fiber is isomorphic to some degree $d$ compactified Jacobian of the corresponding curve $D_t$ in the sense of \cite{Oda_Seshadri79}.
+which associates to a pure sheaf of dimension one its Fitting support.
+For a curve $\Gamma \subset X$ defining a point $[\Gamma] \in \mc H_{c_1(v)}$, the fiber $M_{v,H}(X)_{[\Gamma]}:=\pi^{-1}([\Gamma])$ is the Simpson moduli space of $H_{|\Gamma}$-semistable sheaves on $\Gamma$.
+For example, the fiber over a nodal curve is isomorphic to an appropriate compactfied Jacobian in the sense of Oda and Seshadri \cite{Oda_Seshadri79} (cf. Alexeev \cite{Alexeev04}).

-\begin{rem} By a theorem of Matsushita \cite{Matsushita1}, $\rho$ is equidimensional and the fibers are Lagrangian with respect to the holomorphic symplectic form on $M$.
-In particular, $\rho$ is flat. \end{rem}

-\begin{rem} We now recall the construction,preformed by Mukai in his fundamental paper \cite{Mukai}, of the symplectic form on $M$.
-The symplectic form at a point $[F]$ corresponding to a stable sheaf $F$, is given by the following compostion